dmccoystephenson/Tic-Tac-Toe-Web-App/README.md

 This web application allows two individuals to play tic tac toe with each other.
 This was created using a tutorial (https://reactjs.org/tutorial/tutorial.html) to gain familiarity with ReactJS.

 ## To Do
+The following tasks were given at the end of the tutorial.
 - [ ] Display the location for each move in the format (col, row) in the move history list.
 - [ ] Bold the currently selected item in the move list.
 - [ ] Rewrite Board to use two loops to make the squares instead of hardcoding them.
 - [ ] Add a toggle button that lets you sort the moves in either ascending or descending order.
 - [ ] When someone wins, highlight the three squares that caused the win.
 - [ ] When no one wins, display a message about the result being a draw.

-These optional tasks were given at the end of the tutorial.

 ---